 - Reduction of the risks of working on a product that will not sell well

 - Reduction of the risks of not being able to develop the project properly due to mismanagement

 What are the Three Best Prioritization Models for Agile?

-Many possible prioritization frameworks or models have been developed that have offered small and large projects a great many advantages in regards to project development and management.
-A few of the most popular models are: the Kano model, Opportunity Scoring, and Priority Poker.
+Many possible prioritization frameworks or models have been developed that have offered small and large projects a great many advantages in regard to project development and management.
+A few of the most popular models are the Kano model, Opportunity Scoring, and Priority Poker.